- Give at least two weeks’ notice if you are arranging a meeting in Sweden.

 - Fika (light refreshments and conversation) is common in Swedish businesses.
 This coffee break often serves as an informal staff meeting.
 If someone skips fika all the time, people may grow suspicious of you.

-- On the (2017), Sweden ranks 6th out of 180 countries, receiving a score of 84 (on a scale from 0 to 100).
-This perception suggests that the country’s public sector is very clean from corruption.
+- The 2021 ranked Sweden 4th out of 180 countries, receiving a score of 85 on a scale from 0 to 100.1 This perception suggests that Sweden’s public sector is very clean from corruption.